jjvanzon/JJs-Reference-Architecture/api.md

 [`NHibernate`](https://www.nuget.org/packages/NHibernate) is used in some projects, because an employer favored it, and some other projects joined the club.

-[`NHibernate`](https://www.nuget.org/packages/NHibernate) might be hidden behind abstractions using [`JJ.Framework.Data.NHibernate`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.NHibernate) and through [repository interfaces](patterns.md#repository).
+[`NHibernate`](https://www.nuget.org/packages/NHibernate) might be hidden behind abstractions using [`JJ.Framework.Data.NHibernate`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.NHibernate) and [repository interfaces](patterns.md#repository).

 ### ORM